ivan-berlocher/open-trust-infrastructure/chapter-14-conclusion.md

 When **things** malfunction, we debug hardware.
 When **agents** malfunction, we need to understand *decisions*.

-This requires a new kind of openness: not just open code or open data, but **open reasoning**.
+This requires a new kind of openness: not merely open code or open data, but **open reasoning** — where systems state their intentions explicitly and act in accordance with them.

 ---